 “Lift Every Voice and Sing” is special for every African American and its background is absolutely fascinating, telling a story of struggle, triumph, and freedom.

 The History of “Life Every Voice and Sing”

 The song started as a poem written by two brothers: James Weldon Johnson and J. Rosamond Johnson.
 They grew up in Jacksonville, Florida, but had to leave their birthplace and move to Atlanta for schooling because there were no schools for African Americans in Jacksonville.

 While in Atlanta, both supported themselves by washing dishes in restaurants.
 After graduation, they returned to Jacksonville and got employed by the then-established all black Stanton School.

-In 1900, James Weldon Johnson wrote the lyrics of “Lift Every Voice and Sing” to introduce Brooke T. Washington, a renowned educator who visited the school.
+In 1900, James Weldon Johnson wrote the lyrics of “Lift Every Voice and Sing” to introduce Booker T. Washington, a renowned educator who visited the school.

 The poem was first recited by 500 school children as a tribute to Abraham Lincoln’s birthday.
 Later on, J. Rosamond Johnson put the lyrics to music and turned it into a song.

 In 1919, the NAACP adopted “Lift Every Voice and Sing” as its official “Negro national anthem.”
 Brooke T. Washington’s political writing gift was later manifested in organizing the The Silent Parade of 1917.

 A remake was done in the 1990s by various R&B artists like Bobby Brown, Anita Baker, Stevie Wonder, and Dionne Warwick.
 One of its stanzas was even recited during President Barack Obama’s first inauguration in 2009.